aquib-sh/aquib-sh.github.io/_posts/2025-04-13-different-approaches-to-list-creation.md

 }
 ```

-_Py_memory_repeat efficiently repeats a block of memory (like references to list elements) to fill a larger memory region.
-Here's what it does:
-1. It starts with a memory region (dest) that already contains the first len_src bytes (example: references to the input list elements).
-2. Doubling Strategy: In each iteration, it doubles the size of the copied region by copying the already-copied portion of dest to the next available position.
-3. It ensures that no more than len_dest bytes are written by calculating the smaller of the remaining space (len_dest - copied) and the size of the already-copied region (copied).
-4. Logarithmic Efficiency: The function repeats the memory in logarithmic steps, minimizing the number of memcpy calls.
-This is used in list repetition (e.g., [[10], [20]] * 10) to efficiently duplicate references to the input list elements in the output list.
-•	_Py_memory_repeat doubles the copied region in each iteration, making it logarithmically efficient.

-So here my friends, how a simple `[[10],[20]] * 10` does behind the hood in a single functions, This is apart from the things that numerous other modules of Python Interpreter take care of that even I haven't fully explored.
+## So What About [[] for _ in range(10)]?

+In case you're wondering why I didn't touch on the `[[] for _ in range(10)]` approach - well, when I started writing this article, I kept digging deeper and deeper into the amazing mechanics of the Python interpreter.
+It was as much of an adventure for me as it has been for you!

+I realized that the article is already too long, so our list comprehension approach deserves its own separate article.
+The key difference though?
+In list comprehension, each iteration creates a NEW empty list, rather than referencing the same one multiple times.

+## Conclusion

+So there you have it - a deep dive into how Python's list multiplication works under the hood.
+The next time you use `[[]] * 10`, you'll know exactly what's happening and why modifying one sublist affects all of them!

 Enjoy your Coffee ☕

-In case you are wondering why didn't I touch on the `[[] for _ in range(10)]` approach,
-Well when I started writing this article, I kept digging deeper and deeper into the amazing mechanics of Python interpreter,
-It was as much of an adventure for me as it has been to you.
-I realised that the article is already too long, so our range approach deserves it's own separate article.

-Let me know what you thought about this article,
-Would love to know your opinions..
-Feel free to reachout via email.
+Let me know what you thought about this article.
+Would love to know your opinions...
+Feel free to reach out via email.